 The soil is awful here, truly making it really hard to grow or garden.

-When my parents owned this home they lost so many plants like hydrangeas, witches broom, and lilac bushes, that they ended up taking out most of the landscaping and planting pachysandra all around the perimeter of the home.
-Which fortunately filled in very nicely.
+When my parents owned this home, they lost so many plants, such as hydrangeas, witches’ broom, and lilac bushes, that they ended up taking out most of the landscaping and planting pachysandra all around the perimeter of the home.
+Fortunately, this filled in very nicely.

 It was also time to clean up the yard, which was filled with sticks and debris from the winter months.
-And the lawn was ready for its first spring cutting too.
+The lawn was ready for its first spring cutting, too.
 I use the EGO Cordless Electric Walk Behind Lawn Mower.
 I actually love cutting the lawn now.
 It’s so light, quiet, and fun to use.

 It’s still early here in Maine for summer flower containers.
 Waiting until Memorial Day weekend is important to avoid any unforeseen nightly frosts.
 But I do prefer to keep the flower arrangements around our house pretty simple.
 You may see last year’s flowers in the post, Red Geranium Time-Honored Window Flower Boxes.